llabend/laura-abend/work.md

 # Work
-Since joining Brighton Science in July 2022, I have successfully completed over 150 stories, leaving a lasting impact on the BConnect web application and our suite of tools including GitHub, Jira, and Azure.
+Since joining Brighton Science in July 2022, I have successfully completed hundreds of stories, leaving a lasting impact on the BConnect web application and our suite of tools including GitHub, Jira, and Azure.
 Below, I showcase some of my contributions in delivering an exceptional product to our customers.
-The left-hand navigation outlines additional skills and experience that underscore my value to the team.
+The left-hand navigation outlines additional skills and experiences that underscore my value to the team.

 ## Surface Profile Development